-By: Heather R. Adams and Laura Platt, Daley Mohan Groble.
+By: Laura Platt, Daley Mohan Groble.
 P.C.

 The growing ubiquity of technology has not only led to important efficiencies in law enforcement but is now also an integral part of business security systems.
 These security systems rely, in part, on biometric technology to authenticate authorized users, or employees, before granting them access to company facilities, computer networks and protected business information.
 If you have ever found yourself asking Apple’s Siri for driving directions, using your fingerprint to unlock your smart phone, or adding a Snapchat filter to a photo, then you have interfaced with biometric technology.
 Biometric technology captures, records, and stores the private physiological information of its users, such as finger and voice prints, and facial patterns.